 Submissions formatting that meets the publisher’s submissions standards help exhausted slush readers and editors.
 Those are the people you must impress to sell your story.
 These gatekeepers slog through hundreds of submissions at a time and, on the busiest days, they will rejoice at signs of unprofessional writing.
 The more they can cut out of their to-read pile at a glance, they more time they can spend deciding which of their favorite stories to publish.

 - The top guide for manuscript formatting: Shunn’s Short Story Format

 - Writer Angel McCoy elaborated on how to format with a word processor in “How to Format a Short Story for Submission” (2012)

 You made it this far.
-Please let me know in the comments if any part of this post helps.
-Feel free to share your experiences!
+Before you return to your manuscript, please let me know in the comments if any part of this post helps.